moalamri/moalamri/README.md

 | Beckman Coluter | **AU480** |TCP/IP Bi-direction
 | Stago | Compact Max |TCP/IP Bi-direction

-Please DM me on Twitter to have access, they are free and open-source written in C# .NET Framework with debugging UI for connection status, Messages, Last Event and parsed ASTM data.
+Please DM me on Twitter to have access, they are free and open-source written in C# .NET Framework with debugging UI for connection status, in/out messages, recent event and parsed ASTM data.

 - 📫 How to reach me: [Twitter](https://twitter.com/MoDev32)